Our Conservation Approach

 Rat and possum control

-To help keep rats and possums suppressed year-round, there is a network of 342 A12 and 797 A24 resetting traps set up over 1,000 hectares of the Pouiatoa Conservation Area.
-A12s are mainly set up on the perimeter tracks with 100m spacing, and A24s are set up on the perimeter and interior lines with 50m spacing.
-These were re-gassed and re-lured in January with the help of the New Plymouth Boys High prefect team.
-These traps will be replenished every six months.
-Eleven additional A24 traps were set out on the I line, which is on a side spur next to a breeding kokako pair.
-This is to add an extra protective barrier around the pair and their chicks.
+To help keep rats and possums suppressed year-round, there is a network of 342 A12 and 797 A24 Good Nature resetting traps set up over 1,000 hectares of the Pouiatoa Conservation Area.
+A12s are mainly set up on the perimeter tracks with 100m spacing and target possums, and A24s are set up on the perimeter and interior lines with 50m spacing and target rats.
+These are regassed and relured every six months.

 Goat control